Associative Property Calculator

 3 - 1.2 + 7.5 + 11.7 = 3 + (-1.2) + 7.5 + 11.7

 = 3 + ((-1.2) + 7.5) + 11.7

 = 3 + 18

 Observe how we began by changing subtraction into addition so that we can use the associative property.
-Furthermore, we applied it so that the pesky decimals vanish, and all we had left were integers.
+Furthermore, we applied it so that the pesky decimals vanished (without having to use the rounding calculator), and all we had left were integers.